 Generally, Medicaid-enrolled providers must revalidate their enrollment every five years from either their original enrollment effective date or the last successful revalidation date.
-However, providers will receive a notification letter mailed to the correspondence address on their enrollment file when they are required to revalidate their enrollment.
+Providers will receive a notification letter mailed to the correspondence address on their enrollment file when they are required to revalidate their enrollment.

-When providers receive the letter(s) notifying them to revalidate their enrollment, it is important to follow the guidance posted on the Enrollment & Maintenance webpage for their provider type on emedny.org and submit their revalidation by the deadline in the letter.
+When providers receive the letter(s) notifying them to revalidate their enrollment, it is important to follow the guidance posted on the Enrollment & Maintenance webpage for their provider type and submit their revalidation by the deadline in the letter.

-Providers risk termination from the New York State Medicaid program if they do not revalidate timely.
-However, providers and groups are asked NOT to submit a revalidation package until notified to do so by the Medicaid Program.
+Providers risk termination from the NYS Medicaid program if they do not revalidate timely.
+Providers and groups are asked NOT to submit a revalidation package until notified to do so by the Department.